 - Heat oil in a large nonstick skillet.

-- Season the chicken evenly with salt and pepper and then sear in the chicken on each side until just browned on both sides.
+- Season the chicken evenly with salt and pepper and then sear the chicken on each side until just browned on both sides.

 - Whisk together the honey, lemon juice, chicken stock, and Dijon together in a large bowl.